Jeffrey W. Bullock: Biography

-When Tom Carper served as Governor of Delaware, Bullock was his chief of staff.
-In 2006, New Castle County Executive Chris Coons appointed Bullock to be the county's chief administrative officer.
+Bullock served as chief of staff under Tom Carper when he was Governor of Delaware.
+In 2006, New Castle county executive Chris Coons appointed Bullock to be the county's chief administrative officer.
 Governor Jack Markell appointed Bullock as Secretary of State in January 2009.
+In 2024, governor-elect Matt Meyer announced he would appoint Charuni Patibanda-Sanchez to replace Bullock as secretary of state.